soumendrak/hashnode/ckzefmpyh06keabs1g4po02kt.md

 - This phase makes or breaks the project.
 - The first thing a senior programmer does is, learn the problem and get the requirements.
 - If you would have asked me 8-10 years before, the first thing I could have done is panic on getting these high-level out-of-the-blue requirements, then tried to write from scratch. **Do not be that guy.**
-- I played the game multiple times (through Incognito Window) and get an idea of the algorithm behind it.
+- I played the game multiple times (through Incognito Window) and got an idea of the algorithm behind it.
 - Mind mapping the algorithms for Odia language and getting the low-level requirements.

 ## 🤨 Requirements gathering